-The data center is equipped with a Building Management System (BMS), which monitors the facilities to guarantee operational and energy efficiency for the power supply and cooling systems of the data rooms.
+Each data center is equipped with Building Management System (BMS), which monitors the facilities to guarantee operational and energy efficiency for the power supply and cooling systems of the data rooms.

 Carriers with fiber: TIM, Fastweb, Wind | Tre, Vodafone, Retelit, Cogent, Irideos, Planetel.
 A dual transmission system to Milan Internet eXchange (MIX) facilitates interconnectivity with tens of further national and international carriers.
 Provision of managed connectivity available on request.

 The data center has been designed to exploit all the possibilities to minimize its environmental impact, without compromising the guaranteed high standards of reliability and performance.
-It is also powered by its own hydroelectric and photovoltaic plants and by 100% renewable energy, when required, from European Guarantee of Origin scheme (GO) certified sources.
+It is powered by 100% renewable energy from sources certified by the European Guarantee of Origin (GO) standard.

 The batteries are contained within purpose-built separate and sealed containers, with separate alarm systems and fire protection systems.